wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Rust/Rust-List.md

 - [TP 202: Distributed Systems in Rust #Course#](https://github.com/pingcap/talent-plan/).
 Adapted from the [MIT 6.824](http://nil.csail.mit.edu/6.824/2017/index.html) distributed systems coursework, this course focuses on implementing important distributed algorithms, including the [Raft](https://raft.github.io/) consensus algorithm, and the [Percolator](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/36726.pdf) distributed transaction protocol.

-## Series

-- [2018-Writing an OS in Rust #Series#](https://os.phil-opp.com/): This blog series creates a small operating system in the Rust programming language.
-Each post is a small tutorial and includes all needed code, so you can follow along if you like.

 # Tutorial

 - [2018-Learning Rust](https://learning-rust.github.io/): Installation, Hello World, Cargo, Crates, Variable bindings, Functions, Primitive Data Types, Operators & Control Flows.